Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

         file_level=logging.DEBUG,               # Level of logs - If you think the log file it's too big, use logging.INFO emoji=True,                             # On Windows, we have a problem printing emoji.
-Set to false if you have a problem less=False,                             # If you think that the logs are too verbose, set this to True colored=True                            # If you want to print colored text ),
+Set to false if you have a problem less=False,                             # If you think that the logs are too verbose, set this to True colored=True,                           # If you want to print colored text color_palette=ColorPalette(             # You can also create a custom palette color (for the common message).
+            STREAMER_online="GREEN",            # Don't worry about lower/upper case the script will be parse all the values. streamer_offline="red",             # Read more in README.md
+            BET_wiN=Fore.MAGENTA                # Color allowed are: [BLACK, RED, GREEN, YELLOW, BLUE, MAGENTA, CYAN, WHITE, RESET].
+        )
+    ),
     streamer_settings=StreamerSettings(
         make_predictions=True,                  # If you want to Bet / Make prediction